Sulawesi for All

-Toraja is known for impressive boat-shaped traditional houses decorated with colourful wood carvings, and for burial sites carved into rocky cliffs.
+Toraja is known for its impressive traditional houses with boat-shaped roofs, colourful wood carvings, and burial sites carved into rocky cliffs.
 To preserve the beauty of this setting, a group of 10 Toraja settlements has been submitted to UNESCO for world heritage nomination.

 Kete Kesu is one of the oldest villages in Toraja and has a rather spooky burial site at the outskirts of the village.